Tag: Milo Yiannopoulos

 A statement from the publishing house offered little explanation: “After careful consideration, Simon & Schuster and its Threshold Editions imprint have cancelled publication of ‘Dangerous’ by Milo Yiannopoulos.”

 After careful consideration of what, one wonders.
 Not his notorious extended career as a Twitter bully, certainly, because that’s how he became pseudo-famous, and that’s why Simon and Schuster wanted his “book” in the first place.
 Not his provocations since then, for the same reason.
-Not the fact that he’s obviously a … Read the rest
+Not the fact that he’s obviously a nasty shit.
+So, what, then?

 More on Yiannopoulos: